-Security Ownership of Certain Beneficial Owners, Management, and Related Stockholders Matters Information regarding ownership of BlueLinx Holdings Inc. common stock is set forth under the captions entitled "Security Ownership of Management and Certain Beneficial Owners" and "Section 16(a) Beneficial Ownership Reporting Compliance" in the Proxy Statement, and is incorporated herein by reference.
+Security Ownership of Certain Beneficial Owners, Management, and Related Stockholders Matters Information regarding ownership of BlueLinx Holdings Inc. common stock will be set forth under the captions entitled "Security Ownership of Management and Certain Beneficial Owners" and "Section 16(a) Beneficial Ownership Reporting Compliance" in the Proxy Statement, to be filed within 120 days after the end of our 2018 fiscal year, and is incorporated herein by reference.